My areas of practice are criminal law (in particular private accessory prosecution) and migration law.

 I am entitled to hold the doctoral title (dr. iur.).
 My doctoral thesis on public international law was supervised by Prof. a.D.
 Dr. Dr. h.c.
 Dr. h.c.
 Philip Kunig and Prof. Dr. Gerhard Seher at the Free University of Berlin and was funded by the Hansen Foundation.

-During my legal clerkship, I worked at the Foreign Office of Germany, at the Central Office of the Land Judicial Authorities for the Investigation of National Socialist crimes in Ludwigsburg and at a lawyer’s office focusing on criminal and family law (in particular representing victims of domestic and sexual violence).
+During my legal clerkship, I worked at the Foreign Office of Germany, at the Central Office of the Land Judicial Authorities for the Investigation of National Socialist crimes in Ludwigsburg and in a feminist legal office focusing on criminal and family law (in particular representing victims of domestic and sexual violence).

 Prior to my current profession, I was employed, inter alia, at the German Federal Ministry of Justice and at the Free University of Berlin in the areas of constitutional law, European law and public international law.